Email Novel Suspects Logo

 • Kobo

-A Chernobyl survivor and the New York Times bestselling author of The Gates of Europe "mercilessly chronicles the absurdities of the Soviet system" in this "vividly empathetic" account of the worst nuclear accident in history (Wall Street Journal).
+A Chernobyl survivor and New York Times bestselling author delivers the definitive history of the worst nuclear accident in history.

 Genre: